YichaoOU/HemTools/docs/content/Motif_analysis/human_motifs.rst

 Motif databases
 ^^^^^^

 We have totaly 4809 redudant motifs.
+Currently, we have motif mapping bed files for HOMOCOMO and JASPAR, correponds to 800+ TFs.

 Known motifs come from the following 8 sources: